ethanda1/tuneswipe/README.md

 # TuneSwipeAI - Music Discovery Made Easy

-TuneSwipeAI helps you discover new music effortlessly.
-By swiping through songs and personalizing your feed with AI-generated recommendations, you can find music that fits your unique taste.
-Powered by OpenAI's GPT-4 and Spotify's API, this app makes music discovery fun and personalized.
+TuneSwipeAI helps you discover new music effortlessly. and personalized.

 ## Technologies Used